Identifying resonances of the Galactic bar in Gaia DR2: II. Clues from angle space: Results from the Gaia data

 For the casual reader, we recommend to jump directly to Figure \ref{fig:angle_space_candidate_OLR}, where we present four independently identified OLR candidates that we think look convincing: $\Omega_\text{bar} \in \{1.2, 1.4, 1.6, 1.74\} \Omega_0$.

-\begin{itemize}[leftmargin=*,topsep=1ex,itemsep=1ex] \item $\Omega_\text{bar} = 1.2 \Omega_0 = 33~\text{km/s/kpc}$ associates the \texttt{Hat (I, yellow)} action ridge with the OLR and is interestingly very similar to \emph{slow bar} models deduced from the local velocities in the literature (c.f., e.g., \citealt{2019AA...626A..41M,2020MNRAS.495..895B}; \citetalias{2019arXiv190604786T}).
-Unfortunately, the angle data is noisy and restricted to close-to-pericenter-only stars and the `$\langle \phi \rangle = 0$' line overlaps with the OAS line, suggesting that we might see selection effects here rather than a physical signature. \item $\Omega_\text{bar} = 1.4 \Omega_0 = 38.5~\text{km/s/kpc}$ suggests that the \texttt{Sirius (G1, orange)} ridge is close to the OLR.
-Surprisingly, this measurement is consistent with direct measurements of the bar pattern speed in the Galactic center (c.f. \citet{2017MNRAS.465.1621P,2019MNRAS.488.4552S,2019MNRAS.489.3519C,2019MNRAS.490.4740B} and \citet{2017ApJ...840L...2P}).
+\begin{itemize}[leftmargin=*,topsep=1ex,itemsep=1ex] \item $\Omega_\text{bar} = 1.2 \Omega_0 = 33~\text{km/s/kpc}$ associates the \texttt{Hat (I, yellow)} action ridge with the OLR and is interestingly very similar to \emph{slow bar} models deduced from the local velocities in the literature (c.f., e.g., \citealt{2019AA...626A..41M,2020MNRAS.495..895B}; \citetalias{2021MNRAS.500.2645T}; \citealt{2021MNRAS.508..728K}).
+Unfortunately, the angle data are noisy and restricted to close-to-pericenter stars and the `$\langle \phi \rangle \sim 0$' line overlaps with the OAS line, suggesting that we might see selection effects here rather than a physical signature. \item $\Omega_\text{bar} = 1.4 \Omega_0 = 38.5~\text{km/s/kpc}$ suggests that the \texttt{Sirius (G1, orange)} ridge is close to the OLR (c.f. \citealt{2021MNRAS.508..728K}).
 This pattern speed is in our opinion the strongest candidate in angle space.
-A caveat is, however, that at low $\theta_R$ the `$\langle \phi \rangle = 0$' line has a similar slope as the OAS line. \item $\Omega_\text{bar} = 1.6 \Omega_0 = 44~\text{km/s/kpc}$---with the OLR located between the \texttt{Hyades/Horn (E1, pink)} and the \texttt{Sirius (F1, red)} ridges---is a weak candidate because of the large inward-moving (green) blob at $\theta_R\sim\pi/4$.
-But we point out that at least at low $\theta_R$ the $\delta N$ pattern follows exactly the OAS, while the `$\langle \phi \rangle = 0$' line has a very different slope, suggesting that this signature is physical.
-This pattern speed is close to suggestions by \citet{1991dodg.conf..323K}, and \citet{2019MNRAS.490.1026H} and \citetalias{2019arXiv190604786T} from the local action space, and to measurements from the Galactic center, $41\pm3~\text{km/s/kpc}$ \citep{2019MNRAS.488.4552S,2019MNRAS.490.4740B}. \item $\Omega_\text{bar} = 1.74 \Omega_0 = 47.9~\text{km/s/kpc}$ aligns the OLR ARL with the `Pleiades', the `Hyades' and the `Horn' (the \texttt{Hyades/Horn (D1, pink)} ridge in action space) and the signature along the OAS in angle space is distinct from possible selection effects. \end{itemize}
+Surprisingly, this measurement is consistent with direct measurements of the bar pattern speed in the Galactic center (c.f. \citealt{2017MNRAS.465.1621P,2019MNRAS.488.4552S,2019MNRAS.489.3519C,2019MNRAS.490.4740B,2017ApJ...840L...2P}). \item $\Omega_\text{bar} = 1.6 \Omega_0 = 44~\text{km/s/kpc}$---with the OLR located between the \texttt{Hyades/Horn (E1, pink)} and the \texttt{Sirius (F1, red)} ridges---is a weak candidate because of the large inward-moving (`green') blob at $\theta_R\sim\pi/4$.
+But we point out that at least at low $\theta_R$ the $\delta N$ pattern follows exactly the OAS, while the `$\langle \phi \rangle \sim 0$' line has a very different slope, suggesting that this signature is physical.
+This pattern speed is close to suggestions by \citet{1991dodg.conf..323K}, \citet{2019MNRAS.490.1026H}, \citetalias{2021MNRAS.500.2645T}, and \citet{2021MNRAS.508..728K} from the local action space, and to measurements from the Galactic center, $41\pm3~\text{km/s/kpc}$ \citep{2019MNRAS.488.4552S,2019MNRAS.490.4740B}. \item $\Omega_\text{bar} = 1.74 \Omega_0 = 47.9~\text{km/s/kpc}$ aligns the OLR ARL with the `Pleiades', the `Hyades' and the `Horn' (the \texttt{Hyades/Horn (D1, pink)} ridge in action space) and the signature along the OAS in angle space is distinct from possible selection effects. \end{itemize}